 Why Are QBRs Important?

-I get a lot of questions here at Portent, and: “What defines a good quarterly business review?” is probably near the top.
+I get a lot of questions here at Portent, but: “What defines a good quarterly business review?” is probably near the top.
 Another version of this question is, “Do we need to have QBRs?”
 I have only one answer: “Damn right, you do!”

 So, why are QBRs so important?
 Because a good QBR shows value.
 Value in work done.
 Value in the relationship.
 Value in the time and money that you’ve spent!
 Your teams have dedicated countless hours working hard to deliver on the client promise, and now is your time to highlight the fruits of your labor.